Naughty Girl (Beyoncé song): Music and lyrics

-According to the sheet music published at Musicnotes.com by Alfred Music Publishing, "Naughty Girl" is an R&B song based on the C-sharp Phrygian dominant scale.
+"Naughty Girl" is an R&B song written in the key of F♯ minor (in the C♯ Phrygian dominant mode).
 It is written in common time and moves at a moderate tempo of 100 beats per minute.
 Beyoncé's vocal range spans around one and a half octaves in the song, from B3 to F5.
 Storch and Beyoncé interpolated the refrain of the 1975 song "Love to Love You Baby", originally performed by Donna Summer and written by Summer, Pete Bellotte and Giorgio Moroder.
-Musically, "Naughty Girl" is influenced by Middle Eastern and Arabic music, resulting to an uptempo and disco-oriented sound.
+Musically, "Naughty Girl" is influenced by Arabic music, resulting to an uptempo and disco-oriented sound.
 The song also displays dancehall as well as reggae influences, and is built on squiggling synth grooves weave.

 According to Spence D. of IGN Music, Beyoncé's vocals on the song are layered, making them sound like "a harem of Beyoncé's warbling for the affections of some sultan of swing."
 According to James Poletti of Yahoo!
 Music, the female protagonist in the song sings about her "potential to turn on the filth."
 Lyrically, the song is a celebration of sexual lust and conquest, culminating in a desire for a one-night stand.
 This "lustful sexual confidence" is further demonstrated in the lyrics of the first verse: "I'm feeling sexy / Wa[nt to] hear you say my name, boy/ If you can reach me, you can feel my burning flame / Feeling kind of N A S T Y / I might just take you home with me" and the chorus lines: " Tonight I'll be your naughty girl / I'm callin' all my girls / We're gonna turn this party out / I know you want my body."
 Throughout the song, Beyoncé sings the lines "I'd love to love you, baby" almost whispering.